noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### security

+- TODO: remove this section and put directives in one of the others
+  - then add security to best practices with pointers to where things are
 - is designed to run with very limited privs
 - always isolate the haproxy process in a chroot jail and drop its privs to a non-root user without any perms inside the jail
   - requires: